 Grants which includes Medical Educational Goods and Services (MEGS)

 Requests for Financial Grants Novartis can provide reasonable financial support for the general purpose of supporting healthcare initiatives like: improving medical infrastructure, independent educational activities, support for healthcare professional societies, health and medical policy research, and Patient Group activities.
-If you are interested in obtaining financial support from Novartis please complete the ‘Healthcare Organisation Request for Financial Support’ application form if you are a Healthcare Organisation, or the ‘Patient Group Request for Financial Support’ application form if you are a Patient Group – the application forms can be found below.
+If you are interested in obtaining financial support from Novartis please complete the ‘Healthcare Organisation Request for Financial Support’ application form if you are a Healthcare Organisation or Professional Society, or the ‘Patient Group Request for Financial Support’ application form if you are a Patient Group – the application forms can be found below.

 Educational grants will be considered which support the organisation of meetings where the content of the programme is wholly controlled by an independent organisation and Novartis has no input or influence over the content.
 If a grant is awarded, this support must be acknowledged on any documentation advertising the event.